Today we’d like to introduce you to Karen Allen.

 With all these recipes and that old Chambers stove, the KarenKave was born in 2020.

 As our grandparents and parents passed away, it became even more important to bring all the goodness they raised us up on and keep them going.
-I cherish the vintage love in each of these recipes and how they were cooked and wanted to now share that with others who love old recipes, traditions and the simple things in life.
+I cherish the vintage love in each of these recipes and how they were cooked and wanted to share that with others who love old recipes, traditions and the simple things in life.
 Faith, Family and Food.

 As part of the KarenKave, LLC, I have recently taken a portion of these wonderful recipes and published a cookbook, called Generations of Recipes, so you can share in making some of the best home cooking in your kitchen.
-I have also taken on of our families recipes that has been canned for years and have taken it to a new level I believe my parents and grandparents would be so proud of.
-Our families Chili Sauce, which was canned each Fall to have as a staple during the cold winters in Chicago, is now available to buy in North Carolina and is being used in The Lunenburg Diner in Massachusetts.
+I have also taken on one of our family’s recipes that has been canned for years and have taken it to a new level I believe my parents and grandparents would be so proud of.
+Our family’s Chili Sauce, which was canned each Fall to have as a staple during the cold winters in Chicago, is now available to buy in North Carolina and is being used in The Lunenburg Diner in Massachusetts.
 It’s been officially branded and called the KarenKave Chili Kickstart.

 Here is more on my story about family tradition: